Hepatic physiology

 Urea mostly excreted renally

-~15% enterohepatically cycled (metabolized by flora back to ammonia and returned by first-pass to the liver; lactulose diverts bacterial metabolism)
+~15% enterohepatically cycled (metabolized by flora back to ammonia and returned by first-pass to the liver; lactulose ion traps ammonia in the GIT)